tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
+We can go further and translate the formulation above into a more statistical model notation.

 It's lots of information!
 Let's digest it one by one, step by step.
 See the first line

 $$\text{Weight}_i = \beta_0 + \varepsilon_i$$